 - Visit the Basilica of the Holy Blood – a cloth with Jesus’ blood from the crucifixion is displayed to the public each Friday.

 - Admire Burg Square – from Gothic to Renascence, the buildings here represent a variety of architectural styles.

-- Take a photo at the famous Rozenhoedkaai – this is the most famous photography location in the entire city.
+- Take a photo at the famous Rozenhoedkaai – this is the one of the most famous photography locations in the entire city.

 - Visit the Jan Van Eyck Square – not so popular among tourists, this square is a true hidden gem.

 - Cross the Bonifacius Bridge – this picturesque bridge sits in the shadow of the Church of Our Lady and is one of those places worth visiting for its incredible beauty.

 - Visit Sint Janshospitaal – this is one of the oldest hospitals in Europe, founded in the 12th century.